Software for pfiddling with OS X on Macintosh

 PFiddlesoft specializes in developer utilities and assistive applications for Mac users with disabilities.
 Our products are based on Apple's Accessibility and Quartz Event Taps technologies.
 Because they employ these technologies to help users control other applications and system features, they are not eligible for sale on Apple's Mac App Store.
 Purchase them here, directly from us, to be assured of their security and authenticity.

-All PFiddlesoft products support OS X 10.8 Mountain Lion br>
+All of PFiddlesoft's products support OS X 10.9 Mavericks br>

 To license the PFiddlesoft Frameworks, click the PFiddlesoft Frameworks product on the left.
 The license is FREE for personal use or for use with your free products.
 We charge a modest license fee for use of each framework with a commercial or other paid product.
 Send licensing questions to email@example.com